Pi-L/Portfolio/README.md

 # My Portfolio

 ## Description
-*This portfolio is a personal project I worked on when I started learning web development
+*This portfolio is a personal project I worked on while learning web development

 **Date : 12/2019**